 But how does Spotify measure the popularity of an artist?
 Who are the best sellers and how far do they separate them in terms of popularity from the bulk of artists supporting the music industry?
 What conclusions can we draw from an analysis of these characteristics?
 A study on the popularity and followers of artists through Spotify and the relationship that exists between them can provide us with valuable information in this regard.
-Our data analysts shed a little light on this question, helping us to understand this entire universe a little better.
+Our data analysts shed a little light on this question, helping us to understand this field a little better.

 The study, carried out in April, reveals that Spotify has 1,320,597 unique artists, of which the five with the greatest number of followers are Ed Sheeran, Drake, Ariana Grande, Rihanna and Eminem, as can be seen in the following table: